mfenner/mfenner.github.io/_posts/2013-07-19-creating-charts-with-datawrapper.md

 tags: [chart, data visualization, reproducibility]
 ---

 Figures are an important part of any scientific document.
-While the kind of figure commonly used obviously varies between disciplines, charts are an important part of many publications.
-There are two problems in how charts are currently used:
+While the kind of figure commonly used obviously varies between disciplines, charts are an important part of many publications.<!--more--> There are two problems in how charts are currently used:

 * the data used to draw the chart are not available or difficult to obtain
 * charts are drawn as static images with no interactivity, e.g. to see the values of individual data points